aws/aws-cdk-go/awscdk/awscodepipelineactions/README.md

 * **CloudFormationDeployStackSetAction** - Create or update a CloudFormation StackSet directly from the pipeline, optionally immediately create and update Stack Instances as well.
-* **CloudFormationDeployStackInstancesAction** - Update outdated Stack Instances using the current version of the StackSet.
+* **CloudFormationDeployStackInstancesAction** - Update outdated Stack Instaces using the current version of the StackSet.

 Here's an example of using both of these actions: